filippopiconese/string-exercise/README.md

 # string-exercise

-Make a test-first exercise, the topig is "string containing numbers"
+Make a test-first exercise, the topic is "string containing numbers"

 # usage